mcjazzyfunky/js-surface/README.md

   FancyHeader('Some headline')
   ```

-  Be aware that it does really you should ALWAYS use JSX with
+  Be aware that you should ALWAYS use JSX with TypeScript
-  TypeScript, the non-JSX usage is only meant for those who
+  the non-JSX usage is only meant for those who want to
-  want to implement UIs in pure EcmaScript>=2015.
+  UIs in pure ECMAScript.

   In React's API, the main representation of component types are
-  component classes or render functions (for function components).
+  render functions (for function components) or component classes.
   Neither will component classes be instantiated by the user directly
   nor will render functions be called directly.
 The only useful
   usage of component types are that they will be passed as first argument to